minwhanc/portfolio/README.md

 # portfolio
-This is Minwhan "Zane" Cho's data visualization portfolio.
+This is a data visualization portfolio created by Minwhan "Zane" Cho.